-In order to learn how to set computer to boot from CD ROM, you need to be familiar with BIOS (Basic Input Output Subsystem).
+To learn how to set the computer to boot from CD-ROM, you need to be familiar with the BIOS (Basic Input Output Subsystem).
 The component consists of essential programs and kernels that make the booting sequence.
 Before you proceed, you need to meet these prerequisites:

 Ideally, one of these keys will work as BIOS enter key.
 Though, it might change from one system to another.
 You can always try these combinations or read the manual of your system to confirm it.

-Now when you are aware of the BIOS enter keys, let's dive and learn how to set computer to boot from CD ROM right away.
+Now when you are aware of the BIOS enter keys, let's dive and learn how to set the computer to boot from CD-ROM right away.

-Instead of the system's hard drive, your computer would be booted from the CD ROM.
-Afterwards you can perform a recovery operation, fix an issue with your Windows, or even reinstall it using the bootable CD/DVD.
-Go ahead and give it a try and let us know if you face any setback in between.
+Instead of the system's hard drive, your computer would be booted from the CD-ROM.
+Afterward, you can perform a recovery operation, fix an issue with your Windows, or even reinstall it using the bootable CD/DVD.
+Go ahead and give it a try and let us know if you face any setbacks in between.

 Related: How to fix "Setup was Unable to Create a New System Partition".